-ICEF, a California non-profit public benefit corporation, is the Charter Management Organization (hereinafter refer to as "CMO") for VPPA.
+ICEF, a California non-profit public benefit corporation, is the Charter Management Organization (hereinafter refer to as "CMO") for IILA.
 ICEF operates as a d/b/a known as ICEF Public Schools.
-Each of its schools including VPPA also operates as a d/b/a of ICEF.
-As the CMO for VPPA, ICEF's Board of Directors has the legal and fiduciary responsibility for VPPA.
-ICEF will provide LAUSD with annual programmatic and fiscal audits for VPPA.
-All management responsibilities not specifically designated to the Board are delegated to the CEO and the Executive Management Team, which is comprised of the Chief Operating Officer, Chief Financial Officer, and the Chief Academic Officer.
+Each of its schools, including IILA, are also registered as d/b/a ICEF.
+As the CMO for IILA, ICEF's Board of Directors has the legal and fiduciary responsibility for IILA.
+ICEF will provide LAUSD with annual programmatic and fiscal audits for IILA.
+All management responsibilities not specifically designated to the Board of Directors are delegated to the CEO and the Executive Management Team, which is comprised of the Chief Schools Officer, the Senior Director of Academics, and the Vice President of Secondary Achievement.

-ICEF's Board of Directors is a self-selecting and self-governing body as outlined in its Articles of Incorporation and By-laws.
+ICEF's Board of Directors is a self-selecting and self-governing body as outlined in the bylaws.
 The CMO operates under the requirements of the Brown Act and its representatives, parents, employees, or community members may attend any ICEF Board meeting.
 The Board, by written resolution, may create one or more committees, each consisting of two or more voting members who serve at the pleasure of the Board.
 Appointments to committees of the Board of Directors shall be by majority vote of the authorized number of Directors.
 Standing committees of the Board of Directors include: Audit, Finance, Nominating and Education.
-Restrictions on the powers of committees are itemized in ICEF's Bylaws.
+Restrictions on the powers of committees are itemized in ICEF's bylaws.